Marouxet/marouxet.github.io/questionans.md

 ## How to use it

-Look in my [repo](https://github.com/Marouxet/cs50/tree/06-Questions), to download the files and run the boot.
+Look in my [repo](https://github.com/Marouxet/cs50/tree/06-Questions), to download the files and run the bot.

 Yo need to have in the same folder: